General

 What does it mean that the RAC does non-partisan advocacy work?

-While the general stance of the positions taken by our national organizations is moderate-liberal, reflecting the trend of the broader Jewish community at the polls, the RAC has played a distinctive role in forging bipartisan and interfaith coalitions during Congresses and Administrations controlled by both parties that have been effective in finding common ground.
+The RAC does not speak for every member of the Reform Movement, the general stance of the positions taken by our national organizations is moderate-liberal, reflecting the trend of the broader Jewish community at the polls.
+That said, the RAC has played a distinctive role in forging bipartisan and interfaith coalitions that have been effective in finding common ground.
 We take seriously the importance of being non-partisan and welcome opportunities to work with elected officials from across the political spectrum.

 How are the positions of the Reform Movement decided?

-The Religious Action Center implements the policy positions adopted by the Union for Reform Judaism and the Central Conference of American Rabbis.
-Ultimately it is the members and rabbis of Reform congregations who set the policy for the Movement.
 During the Union for Reform Judaism's Biennial General Assembly, nearly 2,000 delegates from the majority of our nearly 850 member congregations consider, debate, and vote on resolutions that reflect the consensus positions of our membership.
 Similarly, at the annual conference of the Central Conference of American Rabbis, the rabbis vote directly on the policy positions of the CCAR.
-In our work, we never claim that these positions reflect the view of every Reform Jew; only that they are democratically-decided policies of the institution.
-The democratic process and the commitment of the Reform Movement to speak out on issues of concern is as old as the Movement itself, and is evidenced by the hundreds of resolutions adopted since its inception.
-It is these resolutions that give the RAC its mandate to act.
 All resolutions are posted on the URJ website.

 How are diverse opinions explored and encouraged throughout the conference?